Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Adaptation to unknown outlier proportion

 \section{Adaptation to unknown outlier proportion $\varepsilon$}

-In this section we describe a more complex algorithm for robust dynamic assortment optimization where the outlier proportion $\varepsilon$ is \emph{unknown} a priori to the retailer.
-Inspired by the ``multi-layer active arm race'' for multi-armed bandits in \cite{Lykouris:18}, Algorithm \ref{alg:adaptive-epsilon} runs multiple ``threads'' of known-$\varepsilon$ algorithms on a geometric grid of $\varepsilon$ values in parallel with a careful coordination among the threads.
+In this section we describe a more complex algorithm for robust dynamic assortment optimization where the outlier proportion $\varepsilon$ is \emph{unknown} a priori.
+Inspired by the ``multi-layer active arm race'' for multi-armed bandits, due to \cite{Lykouris:18}, Algorithm \ref{alg:adaptive-epsilon} runs multiple ``threads'' of known-$\varepsilon$ algorithms on a geometric grid of $\varepsilon$ values in parallel, while carefully coordinating between the threads.
+The pseudo-code of the proposed adaptive algorithm is given in Algorithm \ref{alg:adaptive-epsilon}.